Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Learn About Kidney Disorders

-The urogynecologists on the medical staff at Baylor Plano are here to help women facing the following issues:
+The urogynecologists on the medical staff at Baylor Scott & White - Plano are here to help women facing the following issues:

 Complex fistulae: A fistula is an abnormal or surgically made passageway between an organ and the body surface, or between two organs.
 For example, a fistula can connect a woman's vagina to the bladder, which cause urine to leak from the vagina and can lead to vaginal and bladder infections.
 Fistulas may also develop between the vagina and the large intestine.
 Surgical treatments are available.